kiranbakale/AMI-Readme/docs/environment_provision.md

 - `object_storage_location` - The [GCS Location](https://cloud.google.com/storage/docs/locations) buckets are created in.
 Refer to the [Object Storage Location (GCP)](#object-storage-location-gcp) below for more info.
 - `object_storage_force_destroy` - Controls whether Terraform can delete all objects (including any locked objects) from the bucket so that the bucket can be destroyed without error.
 Consider setting this value to `false` for production systems.
 Defaults to `true`.
 - `object_storage_labels` - Labels to apply to object storage buckets.
+- `object_storage_prefix` - An optional prefix to use for the bucket names instead of `prefix`.
+Can be used to ensure unique names for buckets. :warning:&nbsp; **Changing this setting on an existing environment must be treated with the utmost caution as it will destroy the previous bucket(s) and lead to data loss**.
 - `allow_stopping_for_update` - Controls whether Terraform can restart VMs when making changes if required.
 Should only be disabled for additional resilience.
 Defaults to `true`.

 :information_source:&nbsp; Redis prefixes depend on the target Reference Architecture - set `redis_*` for combined Redis, `redis_cache_*` and `redis_persistent_*` for separated Redis setup.